BA (Hons) MA DBS

 Current Research Students

-- MA Student IT Carlow – researching the value of Restorative Practice in Youth Justice
+- MA Student SETU Carlow – researching the value of Restorative Practice in Youth Justice

 - BA Early Childhood Students (X5) – studying various aspects of early years learning and childcare.